schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Absence

-A homesick rail yard engineer bruises a inaccuracy at a entryway.
+A homesick rail yard engineer bruises an inaccuracy at an entryway.

 ## Infamy